 However, he can’t do anything about it, for now, other than to look for an angle to tackle this issue properly.

-Moreover, he emphasized that he will only act in accordance with legislation while weighing out the positions of stakeholders.
+Moreover, he emphasized that he would only act in accordance with legislation while weighing out the positions of stakeholders.

 The Congressman was also curious whether this (MLC) is redundant since it was taken out in the first place.